january short story practice with Hele.

 each time, the ball would roll from the bat and thud solidly to the ground, without so much as a small bounce in the direction of the wicket.

-he threw the bat to the ground.
+he threw the bat to the ground in frustration.

 norris! exclaimed mother. now now. i’ll go and make us some horlicks.